Blanket-Warriors/BentoTime/README.md

 - #### Babel-Loader
 Lets us use Babel with Webpack.
 Basically, Webpack runs Babel whenever it sees a `.js` or `.jsx` module.
 [Babel-Loader](https://github.com/babel/babel-loader) just tells Webpack how to use Babel.
 Yay loaders.

+- #### Babel-plugin-add-module-exports
+[Babel-plugin-add-module-exports](https://github.com/59naga/babel-plugin-add-module-exports) is an unfortunate co-dependency of [inject-loader](https://github.com/plasticine/inject-loader).
+It might be worth it to send a PR to them in order to fix that as well...

 - #### Babel-preset-es2015
 [Babel-preset-es2015](http://babeljs.io/docs/plugins/preset-es2015/) makes sure we have all the standart es2015 features like arrow fun-ctions, lets, consts, etc.